Individual Therapy

 -

-Modalities I Utilize in Therapy
+Modalities We Utilize in Therapy

 “The past affects the present even without our being aware of it.”